 Peter's following project embarked on a physically challenging environmental expedition, hiking to Everest Basecamp.
 In sub-zero temperatures, Peter collected rubbish along a 10-day hike to reuse in collage and mixed media works made ‘enpleinair’ at Everest.
 Where the story captivates him, he will record elements and nuances of the space to rework into ambitiously scaled and expressive paintings; using paint and other media poured, rubbed and splashed onto the canvas.

-Peter started his career in Wales and now lives and works in Bristol, maintaining his travels to his native Wales; which remains a continual spur for his work.
+Peter started his career in Wales and now lives and works in Bristol, maintaining his work across the world; which remains a continual spur for his work.

 Publications